What is arthritis?

 Various anaesthetic techniques are possible.

 Your surgeon will make a cut on the front of your shoulder and remove the damaged ball (head of the humerus).
 They will examine the socket which lies on your shoulder blade.
 They will replace the ball and sometimes also the socket.
 The new ball is made of metal and the socket is usually made of plastic.

-Your shoulder replacement is fixed into the bone using a special coating on your arm side of your shoulder joint.
+Your shoulder replacement is fixed into the bone using a special coating or acrylic cement.